Should You Buy a New or Used Semi-Truck?

 4. Research Limitations

-When looking at used trucks and older models, you’ll likely find more available information to assist your research.
+When looking at used trucks and older models, you’ll likely find more information to assist your research.
 These vehicles have been around longer, giving you more data to research.
-You can compare common issues and recall history when shopping around for used trucks.
-This process helps you narrow down your options and make the best decision for your fleet.
-New trucks haven’t been on the road nearly as long as used models.
-That means they haven’t been road-tested as much, running the risk of undiscovered faults and potential recalls.
-A recall could force you to look for another truck and start the purchasing process all over again, setting back your operations.
+You can compare common issues and recall history when shopping for used trucks.
+This process helps you narrow your options and make the best decision for your fleet.

-Benefits of Used Semi-Trucks
+What Are the Benefits of Used Semi-Trucks?

 1. Lower Upfront Costs

-Due to the depreciation in its first few years of operation, a used semi-truck will typically cost far less upfront than a new rig.
+Due to the depreciation in its first few years of operation, a used semi-truck costs much less upfront than a new rig.
 Plus, you can still find your desired features in a used model.
-The higher price tag that comes with newer models can be unattainable for many fleet operators, especially those new to the industry.
-A new rig can run anywhere from $100,000 to $200,000+.
+The higher price tag of newer models can be unattainable for many fleet operators, especially those new to the industry.

 2. Resale Value Potential